-- In 2015, humpback whale detections were highest at site QN but were very low at site CB, occurring on just two days for a very short time period (Figure 29; Figure 30). - In 2017, humpback whale detections were highest at site CB but were overall very low (Figure 29). - There was no consistent diel pattern for humpback whale detections but the calls in July and August 2015 at site QN occurred predominantly at night, however in 2017 they occurred only during the day (Figure 30). - The low number of calls during summer months is consistent with previous monitoring periods at these sites (Baumann-Pickering et al., 2012; Debich et al., 2013; Debich et al., 2014; Rice et al., 2015)
+Humpback whale calls were detected only at site CB.

+- Humpback whales were detected sporadically only during the winter and early spring at site CB (Figure 28). - There were not enough humpback whale detections to determine if a diel pattern was present (Figure 29). - The low number of calls during summer months is consistent with previous monitoring periods at these sites; however, the detections during winter months were the lowest since monitoring began in 2011 (Baumann-Pickering et al., 2012; Debich et al., 2013; Debich et al., 2014; Rice et al., 2015; Rice et al., 2018)